naiyerasif/site/content/blog/2019/2019-07-08-persisting-documents-with-mongorepository.md

 }
 ```

 You can also write a `CascadeDeleteCallback` for the delete operation.
-At this point, you can manually call these methods before save or delete operations to trigger cascading.
-However, you can also automate this to save pains.
+At this point, we can manually call these methods before save or delete operations to trigger cascading.
+However, we can also automate this to save pains.

 ### Automate the cascading

-Create a `MongoEventListener` to listen to `MongoMappingEvent`s and invoke the appropriate callbacks for you.
+Create a `MongoEventListener` to listen to `MongoMappingEvent`s and invoke the appropriate callbacks.

 ```java
 import org.springframework.beans.factory.annotation.Autowired;